 Deck structures may be designed as structurally independent modules supported by elastomeric bearing pads.
 These pads effectively isolate the deck modules from wave loads acting on the hull while adequately restraining the modules from platform lateral accelerations and wind loads.

 Elastomeric bearings should function normally while experiencing design vertical and horizontal loads simultaneously.
 Bearing design should include rotations due to all applicable service loads and movements, maximum rotations caused by fabrication and installation tolerances, and allowances for uncertainty.
 Special consideration should be given for tension conditions since bearings are free to separate under tension loads.
-Tensions ties that do not restrict the movements and rotations should be added for tension conditions.
-Local damage without catastrophic failure may be acceptable for certain survival loading conditions.
+Tension ties that do not restrict the movements and rotations should be added for tension conditions.
+Local damage (permanent deformation or rupture) where the loadpath can be redistributed, without catastrophic failure or collapse is acceptable for survival loading conditions.

 Steel rotational elements (e.g. pots and pistons) should be machined from single pieces of steel.
 The pot should be deep enough to permit the seal and piston rim to remain in full contact with the vertical face of the pot wall under all design loads, movements, and rotations.
 Contact between metal components shall not prevent further displacements or rotation.
 The pot walls should be designed to withstand both the internal pressures caused by vertical loads (considering the elastomer behaves as a fluid) and horizontal loads.